hevnsnt/norecognition/README.md

 * **Goal Test Rate:** ~**100,000 tests/minute** (~140x increase)
 * **Time to Target:** **~2 Months** 🎉YAY🎉

+Want to read more on our justification and decision matrix on testing hardware?
+[Hardware Recommendation for Fuzzer Performance Scaling.md](./Hardware%20Recommendation%20For%20Fuzzer%20Performance%20Scaling.md)

 ### Can You Help Us Bridge the Gap? 🤝

 If you or your organization can provide access to the hardware or cloud credits needed to unlock this project's potential, we would love to talk.